PGijsbers/admonitions/docs/README.md

     This is the mkdocs-materials admonition syntax.
 ```

-So an admonition in your documentation will render correctly on either Github
+So an admonition in your documentation will render correctly on either GitHub
 or in your [`mkdocs`][mm] pages, but not both.
 With this plugin, you write
-the admonition once in Github syntax, and it will still show correctly in the
+the admonition once in GitHub syntax, and it will still show correctly in the
 built [`mkdocs`][mm] pages!

 ## Limitations